MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
+- [ ] When an engineer posts an answer, they should be able to choose which state this puts it in.
+It should be prepopulated with the problem's current state, but allow it to be set to solved.
+- [ ] Think about what the user would like to see on the fixes page.
+Probably, I want to see that my problem is fixed, and then immediately click on it to open it.
+Ideally, I click something, it does a dropdown, in which I see answers and patches.
+The answers have descriptions, and engineer's names next to them.
+The patches have names, and other data, and a fake download link (it would be neat if the link held the name and new version of the application)
+- [ ] FEAT: Assign problem to engineer.
 - [ ] Make a different header for user and engineer.
 - [x] Add login to header
 - [ ] Consider validation in three ways: